Skip to content

 Best ERP software in India helps the accounting & finance team track and report every single transaction and other financial data in the system.
 It also includes payroll, Accounts Receivables (AR), and Accounts Payable (AP).
 The system helps Financial Planning & Analysis (FP&A) experts convert detailed financial data into predictions as well as report on cash flows, expenses, and revenue.

-Besides maintaining and streamlining all accounts and finance-related operations, Sage X3 ERP software also holds the capability to calculate Goods & Service Tax (GST) and Tax Deducted at Source (TDS).
+Besides maintaining and streamlining all accounts and finance-related operations, Sage X3 ERP software also holds the capability to calculate Goods & Services Tax (GST) and Tax Deducted at Source (TDS).
 The TDS and GST is an add-on feature of the software that helps you eliminate this time-consuming process and calculates TDS and GST at the tip of the finger.

 History of ERP